OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Application.FileValidation.md

 ## Remarks

-Files that do not pass validation will be opened in a  **Protected View** window.
+Files that don't pass validation will be opened in a Protected View window.
 If you set the **FileValidation** property, that setting will remain in effect for the entire session during which the application is open.

 ## See also